COVID-19 Vaccinations

 No you will not be charged for the COVID-19 vaccine.

-Muscogee (Creek) Nation Department of Health is now vaccinating all Natives and the general public 12 years and older.
+Muscogee Nation Department of Health is now vaccinating all Natives and the general public 6 months old or older.

 Yes.
 You are still eligible and should receive the vaccine.
 The vaccine will further boost your immune response to fight COVID-19.